 FOLLOW THE LEADER

-After this carving start, I whittled the first Christmas Scenes©, a collection of verse-by-StoryCarvings that accurately tells the story of Christ’s birth.
+After this carving start, I whittled the first Christmas Scenes© piece, a collection of verse scenes that accurately tell the story of Christ’s birth.
 I’ve been told it’s a first-in-the-world, complete telling of the story, rather than the traditional and inaccurate version compressed into a single box.

 The Stephen Kelley™ Collection of wholesome, homespun and faithful products doesn’t stop there.
-Look for Stilt Figures©, Good Hearts©, Woodley Goods©, Goodley Kids©, Goodley Word© Books and Good & Caring© in support of non-profit organizations that serve Rescue Missions, Childhood Health and Hunger, Domestic Abuse and First Responders – and Whittle Thoughts©, a weekly assortment of wandering observations.
+In the future, look for Stilt Figures©, Good Hearts©, and purpose-driven Good & Caring© designs that support non-profit organizations serving Rescue Missions, Childhood Health and Hunger, Domestic Abuse and First Responders.

 A JEEP FULL OF COLOR